Rick-Kirkham/Outlook-Add-in-Microsoft-Graph-ASPNET/README.md

-# Get Excel workbooks using Microsoft Graph and MSAL in an Office Add-in
+# Get Excel workbooks using Microsoft Graph and MSAL in an Outlook Add-in

-Learn how to build a Microsoft Office Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into a range on an Excel worksheet using Office.js.
+Learn how to build a Microsoft Outlook Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into a new message compose form in Outlook.

 # Introduction

 Integrating data from online service providers increases the value and adoption of your add-ins.
-This code sample shows you how to connect your add-in to Microsoft Graph.
+This code sample shows you how to connect your Outlook add-in to Microsoft Graph.
 Use this code sample to:

 * Connect to Microsoft Graph from an Office Add-in.
 * Use the MSAL .NET Library to implement the OAuth 2.0 authorization framework in an add-in.
 * Use the OneDrive REST APIs from Microsoft Graph.
 * Show a dialog using the Office UI namespace.
 * Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET,  and Office.js.
-* Use add-in commands in an add-in.

 ## Prerequisites